Why It Works

 Line a baking sheet with parchment paper.
 Place wrapped cheese wheel on prepared baking sheet and brush evenly with egg wash.
 Bake until pastry is crisp and golden brown all over, 25 to 35 minutes.
 Let rest 5 minutes, then serve.

 Rimmed baking sheet, parchment paper, rolling pin, pastry brush, kitchen twine (optional)

-If possible, use a triple-cream Brie, which has a higher fat content that melts better.
+If possible, use a triple-cream bloomy rind cheese, which has a higher fat content than a double-cream cheese and melts better.

 |Nutrition Facts (per serving)|

 |Servings: 6 to 8|

 |Amount per serving|

 |Total Fat 17g||22%|